madebykind/madebykind-v3/content/services/digital/design-systems.md

 header_class: bg-sky text-green
 heading: Design systems
 intro: A design system brings coherence to your brand's designs by consolidating its visual identity, strategy, values, and audience into shared practices, patterns, templates, and themes, ensuring consistency across outputs.
-cover_img: images/empowering-change.png
-cover_img_alt: Illustration of a person holding a watering can that waters many plants

 # Related